lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   }
 ~~~

-The CHOICE allows three representations of the private key:
+The `CHOICE` allows three representations of the private key:

-1. The seed format (tag `[0]`) contains just the 32-byte seed value (xi)
+1. The `seed` format (tag `[0]`) contains just the 32-byte seed value (xi)
    from which both the expanded private key and public key can be derived
-   using ML-DSA.KeyGen_internal(xi).
+   using `ML-DSA.KeyGen_internal(xi)`.

-2. The expandedKey format contains the expanded private key that was
+2. The `expandedKey` format contains the expanded private key that was
    derived from the seed.

-3. The both format contains both the seed and expanded key, allowing for
+3. The `both` format contains both the seed and expanded key, allowing for
    for interoperability; some may want to use and retain the seed and
    others may only support expanded keys.

-When encoding an ML-DSA private key in a OneAsymmetricKey object, any of
+When encoding an ML-DSA private key in a `OneAsymmetricKey` object, any of
 these three formats may be used, though the seed format is RECOMMENDED
 for storage efficiency.

-The "privateKeyAlgorithm" field uses the AlgorithmIdentifier structure with
+The `privateKeyAlgorithm` field uses the `AlgorithmIdentifier` structure with
 the appropriate OID as defined in {{oids}}.
-If present, the "publicKey"
+If present, the `publicKey`
 field will hold the encoded public key as defined in {{ML-DSA-PublicKey}}.

 NOTE: While the private key can be stored in multiple formats, the seed-only
 format is RECOMMENDED as it is the most compact representation.
 Both the
 expanded private key and the public key can be deterministically derived
-from the seed using ML-DSA.KeyGen_internal(xi).
+from the seed using `ML-DSA.KeyGen_internal(xi)`.
 Alternatively, the public
 key can be generated from the private key.
-While the publicKey field
+While the `publicKey` field
-and expandedKey format are technically redundant when using the seed-only
+and `expandedKey` format are technically redundant when using the seed-only
 format, they MAY be included to enable keypair consistency checks during
 import operations.